Market your event

 - Deliver your messages, monitor results, repeat messages and adjust as needed.

 Talking to your audiences relies very much on being part of the community – both on and offline.
-There are so many good reasons to promote your activities online.
+With the impact of Covid-19 it will be even more important to promote your services and engage with your audience online.

 Online channels let your library have a visible and continuous presence in your community.